darinz/ML/practice-2/p8/solution_p8.md

 **Correct answers:** (a), (c), (d)

+**Explanation:**
-**Explanation:** a) True: is true because you maximize the likelihood of the data under a linear model which assumes Gaussian noise. c) True: GMMs use MLE to estimate the parameters of the mixture components. d) True: Neural networks with softmax cross entropy loss are trained to maximize the likelihood of the data under the model. b) False: PCA is not a probabilistic model and does not use MLE.
+- **a) True:** Linear regression with Gaussian noise model is true because you maximize the likelihood of the data under a linear model which assumes Gaussian noise.
+- **c) True:** GMMs use MLE to estimate the parameters of the mixture components.
+- **d) True:** Neural networks with softmax cross entropy loss are trained to maximize the likelihood of the data under the model.
+- **b) False:** PCA is not a probabilistic model and does not use MLE.